gammapy/gamma-cat/input/schemas/lightcurve-format.md

 Each file has some of these columns:

-- `time` - center of obeservation exposure in MJD
+- `time` - center of observation exposure in MJD
 - `time_min` - start of observation in MJD
 - `time_min` - end of observation in MJD
 - `flux` - observed integral flux in Crab